“All I know is I probably could have signed some of them.”

 The story tells of a loan that Young took out during the NFL lockout of 2011, which he is now disputing.

 Holy cow.
 There are so many ways that this went wrong.
 Let me enumerate just some of them:

-He didn’t read paperwork.
+- He didn’t read the loan paperwork.
 Here was a person about to take out a $1.9 million dollar loan, and he just signed on the dotted line.
 Sure, contracts are complex and full of legalese, and even my 1L Contracts class didn’t prepare me for some of them, but you have to read your contracts when it’s that amount!
 If there’s something you don’t understand, ask and ask and ask again until you understand what it means!
 Bring a tape recorder or record it on your phone so that you have documentation of what was said.